Panthers vs. Hurricanes: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 3

 - Florida has not gone over in its past 10 contests.

-- The Panthers and their opponents combined for an average of goals in the past 10 games, equal to the over/under set for this matchup.

-- During their past 10 games, the Panthers' goals per game average is 0.3 lower than their season-long average.
+- During their past 10 games, the Panthers have scored 0.3 fewer goals per game than their average on the season.

-- The Panthers create the sixth-most goals in the league, averaging 3.5 per game for a total of 288 this season.

-- On defense, the Panthers have allowed 272 goals (3.3 per game) to rank 21st in NHL action.
+- The Panthers rank 21st in total goals against, conceding 3.3 goals per game (272 total) in league action.

 - They're ranked 16th in the league with a +16 goal differential .